wshackle/rosjava_core/README.md

     * it adds the dependencies to the message_generation jar file so that source code can be generated without setting up a long classpath.

-Javadoc documentaion is available at https://wshackle.github.io/rosjava/apidocs/index.html
+Javadoc documentaion built from this fork is available at https://wshackle.github.io/rosjava/apidocs/index.html

+The instructions and javadoc copied from  the original source is at https://wshackle.github.io/orig_rosjava/0.1.6/

 To build on ubuntu